fkimani/cs4720/README.md

 JS for form validation

-Results are in json object format
+Results are in json format

 Parsing and Translating results with key:value pair relationships